ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_analysis/DE_Analysis_mm_with_quizzes.md

 ### RPKM vs. FPKM vs. CPM and Model Based
 * RPKM - Reads per kilobase per million mapped reads
 * FPKM - Fragments per kilobase per million mapped reads
-* logCPM ñ log Counts per million [ good for producing MDS plots, estimate of normalized values in model based ]
+* logCPM ‚Äì log Counts per million [ good for producing MDS plots, estimate of normalized values in model based ]
 * Model based - original read counts are not themselves transformed, but rather correction factors are used in the DE model itself.

 We use the `cpm` function with log=TRUE to obtain log-transformed normalized expression data.
 On the log scale, the data has less mean-dependent variability and is more suitable for plotting.